Speaking Schools’ COVID-19 Action Plan

 4 March 2020

-As of mid-June 2020, the first wave of the disease known as COVID-19 has come and gone in Australia.
+As of mid-November 2020, the first wave of the disease known as COVID-19 has come and gone in Australia, as has the second wave in Victoria.

 At the time of writing, we know the following:

-- of those cases, approximately 2,750 have recovered from the illness, and most people caught the virus outside NSW;
+- of those cases, the clear majority (85%+) have recovered from the illness, and most people caught the virus outside NSW;

 - authorities are confident that this number is likely to be very accurate, due to the widespread testing in NSW;

-- it is “very uncommon” for children to catch COVID-19 (less than 150 of known cases have been children, representing less than 5% of overall cases, despite making up 22% of the population);
+- it is “very uncommon” for children to catch COVID-19 (less than 300 of known cases in NSW have been children, representing less than 7% of overall cases, despite making up 22% of the population);

 - the spread of COVID-19 infections in NSW schools has been “very limited“;

-- it is “extremely rare” for children to display severe symptoms of COVID-19 (the youngest person to have died from COVID-19 in NSW is a 58 year old woman in Tamworth);
+- it is “extremely rare” for children to display severe symptoms of COVID-19 (the youngest person to have died from COVID-19 in NSW was in their 50s);

 - children are much less likely to be the cause of a household outbreak than adults (only 10% of the household outbreaks, compared to 50% for the flu);

-- there is very limited ongoing community transmission in NSW (as at 15 June 2020, there have been seven community transmissions over the past four weeks).
+- there is very limited ongoing community transmission in NSW (as at 17 November 2020, there have been five community transmissions over the past four weeks).

-Whilst children appear to not be at a particularly high risk, SSA places their safety (and the safety of our coaches) as our highest priority.
+Whilst children appear to not be at high risk from COVID-19, SSA places their safety (and the safety of our coaches) as our highest priority.
 This is the first tier of our teaching philosophy.

 SSA has made the determination that, taking into account the range of safeguards outlined below, it is now safe to resume physical classes on a limited basis.